-- 24. For example, some of Plaintiffs' members own property on and/or near the proposed pipeline route, and some of those properties are located downstream of and/or near waterways that the pipeline would cross.
+For example, some of Plaintiffs' members own property on and/or 22. near the proposed pipeline route, and some of those properties are located downstream of and/or near waterways that the pipeline would cross.
 The project threatens these individuals' use and enjoyment, and the economic value, of their property, as well as the waters that members use and enjoy both as a resource and for the habitat they provide for plants and animals.
-Some of Plaintiffs' members also enjoy hiking, picnicking, fishing, and observing wildlife in parks and along rivers and streams near and on the proposed pipeline route, and plan to return to those areas to pursue such activities in the future. - 25.
-In addition, some of Plaintiffs' members study and enjoy observing protected species, including the pallid sturgeon, American burying beetle, whooping crane, and other federally protected Great Plains migratory birds, such as the interior least tern and piping plover, whose survival and recovery are threatened by activities authorized under NWP 12.
-Plaintiffs' staff and members include scientists and naturalists who have researched, studied, observed, and sought protection for endangered species that are adversely affected by NWP 12-authorized activities, including Keystone XL.
-Plaintiffs' members and staff derive scientific, recreational, conservation, and aesthetic benefits from rare species' existence in the wild, and intend to continue to visit and observe, or attempt to visit and observe, these species in the near future.
+Some of Plaintiffs' members also enjoy hiking, picnicking, fishing, and observing wildlife in parks and along rivers and streams near and on the proposed pipeline route, and plan to return to those areas to pursue such activities in the future.
+In addition, some of Plaintiffs' members study and enjoy observing wild species whose survival and recovery are threatened by Keystone XL, including the critically endangered whooping crane and other federally protected Great Plains migratory birds, such as the interior least tern and piping plover.

-- 26. The Corps' unlawful issuance of NWP 12 and approval of Keystone XL using NWP 12 threaten the health, recreational, economic, professional, scientific, and aesthetic interests of Plaintiffs' members, staff, and other supporters. - 27.
+- 23. The Corps' unlawful issuance of NWP 12 and approval of Keystone XL using NWP 12 threaten the health, recreational, economic, professional, scientific, and aesthetic interests of Plaintiffs' members, staff, and other supporters. - 24.
 For example, the Corps' NWP 12 EA did not adequately address the risk of oil spills from pipelines such as Keystone XL.
 A spill on a member's land would interfere with their use and enjoyment of the property, threaten their water supply, and decrease property values.
-Similarly, the negative ecological effects of pipeline construction through streams and rivers-such as increased sedimentation, oil spills, and other harm to protected species-would interfere with members' use and enjoyment of those waterways and the wildlife they support. - 28.
+Similarly, the negative ecological effects of pipeline construction through streams and rivers-such as increased sedimentation and harm to species-would interfere with members' use and enjoyment of those waterways. - 25.
 By refusing to prepare and publish an adequate and complete environmental review for NWP 12 or Keystone XL, the Corps failed to analyze and address the project's negative impacts on and threats to the interests of Plaintiffs' members, other supporters, and staff.
-The Corps also deprived these individuals of their right to participate in the approval process in order to protect the interests described above.

-29. The declaratory and injunctive relief Plaintiffs seek in this lawsuit will redress their injuries by setting aside the Corps' approvals and requiring the Corps to comply with NEPA, the CWA, the ESA, and the APA.
-This relief will give Plaintiffs, their members, other supporters, staff, and the general public more comprehensive and complete information regarding Keystone XL's threats to waterways, protected species, and other valued resources.
+The Corps also deprived these individuals of their right to participate in the approval process in order to protect the interests described above. - 26.
+The declaratory and injunctive relief Plaintiffs seek in this lawsuit will redress their injuries by setting aside the Corps' approvals and requiring the Corps to comply with NEPA, the CWA, and the APA.
+This relief will give Plaintiffs, their members, other supporters, staff, and the general public more comprehensive and complete information regarding Keystone XL's threats to waterways and other valued resources.
 It will allow Plaintiffs, their members and supporters, and others who are concerned about Keystone XL to advocate more effectively for denial of the project or changes to its design and operation that would help mitigate its adverse impacts (including but not limited to measures designed to protect wetlands and waterways and reduce the impacts of oil spills).
 And it will give federal, state, and local decision-makers the chance to make better-informed decisions about whether and on what terms to approve the project.